-Collecting societies argued that licence scheme formulation processes are already sufficiently transparent and involve consultation with the public or relevant industry bodies.
+Collecting societies submitted that sufficient transparency is already provided through licence scheme formulation processes involving consultation with the public or relevant industry bodies.
 Consistent with provisions at clause 2.3 of the Code, collecting societies have policies to consult, where appropriate, with relevant industry bodies when developing and implementing new or revised licence schemes: APRA AMCOS and PPCA, for instance, have undertaken wide-ranging consultation in developing new schemes for the use of music.
+Collecting societies also noted the existence of the Copyright Tribunal as an avenue for licensees to pursue concerns about their fees.
+In addition, some participants view that transparency obligations more broadly could be applied more evenly.
+The Australian Publishers Association (sub.
+7) submitted that the Code 'applies to collecting societies, but the same requirements of transparency, accountability and good governance do not apply to licensees and the organisations that represent them at the negotiation table.'